xianghui/javascript101/content/lessons/1-3-functions.md

 ## Nested functions

-It is possible to define functions inside a function.
+It is possible to define functions inside a function and use it inside a function.

 ```javascript
 function areaCircle(radius) {